Decisions regarding the use of the balancing lake

 How are decisions made about the use of the balancing lake?

-• When the area is deployed
+- When the area is used

-• How the water is safely drained away again
+- How the water is drained away safely again

 The protocol ensures that everyone knows what to do in the event of heavy rain or high water.
 This keeps the area safe.